Missed the Literacy Bus, Post

 How do we, as educators, change this?
 Firstly, we must recognise the problem and accept it.
 The next step must be to supplement classroom instruction where these deficits exist and do so on an individual and a school level.
 Recently, New South Wales acted to cull their curricula to make more room for essential learning.
 This could be in response, at least in part, to the state’s record number of students who are below standard.
 Afterall, in a crowded curriculum, with exhausted teachers, how can schools address instruction deficits!
 A good example is now set by NSW for all Australian states and the Northern Territory for further curricula reform.

 A part of the solution is for teachers to teach using demanding texts.
 Perhaps the failure to progress after Grade 4 is due to the reading-for-pleasure time allocated in class.
-Reading for pleasure is the lower level requiring less from the reader.
+Reading for pleasure is the lower level of reading and requires less from the reader.
 It has its positives and plays a role but should not be at the expense of serious and demanding reading tasks.
 It is about getting the balance right.

 - The top level of text demands two readings, the first for decoding and the second for comprehension.
 It is best done in whole class instruction.
 This type of text is about science, art, history, technology, literature, and so on.
 It is content-based and can be called the right arm.